Mathnerd314/stroscot/docs/Commentary/Macros.rst

 Macros
 ######

+code generation: code generation, automatically generate code based on templates or other input.
+metaprogramming: metaprogramming, write code that can manipulate and generate other code at runtime.

 Macros are a facility that allows defining syntactic extensions to a programming language.
 Macros implement the essence of Lisp: code can be used as data, and data can be used as code.
 Although in Lisp the transformation of code into data (specifically, an AST tree) is obvious as the S-expression syntax is just nested lists, in Stroscot we choose to have more complex syntax and accompanying mental overhead.
 It should be noted that even McCarthy the inventor of Lisp intended to use an M-expression (mathematical expression) syntax and S-expressions were only a matter of convenience.

 Comparison